hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

 ## Application
 ### Prerequisite
-This research group need to be registered first, see
+The research group need to be registered first on the Service Portal once:

 [//]: # (TODO provide link to the ServicePortal)

-If the workspace
+Only a research group lead can order a HPC Workspaces.

 ### Application Form
-A HPC Workspace can be requested by a research group lead using the ServicePortal application form:
+A HPC Workspace can (only) be requested by a research group lead using the ServicePortal application form:

 [//]: # (TODO provide link to the ServicePortal)

 The following information are required:
+- Workspace ID (max.
+20 characters)
+- Workspace Name
+- Workspace Description
 - registered research group (see prerequisites)
-- Workspace abbreviation, this will be used as code in the file system and SLURM
-- Workspace name
-- Workspace description
+- Deputy (permissions for managing the Workspace) (optional)
+- Free Quota (see above)
+- additional Storage (optional): an upper limit of quota, where the actual quota will be charged.
+When selected this requires a valid cost center for accounting.
+- primary group members
+- secondary group members (optional) member lists can be selected one by one or as a comma seperated list of Campus accounts (see "Import Bulk User" in form)

-## Modification
+## Workspace modifications

-Responsible for a HPC project is a research group leader, who needs to apply for the project.
-Members could be research group members or any other combination of UniBE campus accounts.
-Project management responsibilities can be delegated to a person defined in the project application form, this includes:
+After creation, owners and deputies can modify Workspace properties using the Service Portal Form:

+[//]: # (TODO provide link to the ServicePortal)

-- adding new members to primary or secondary group
+- adding/removing members to/from primary and secondary group
 - storage extension
-- project live time extension
+- Workspace live time extension

-The project can be modified by the project owner (research group lead) and the specified deputy using the form on the portal:

-[//]: # (TODO provide link to the ServicePortal)
+- Workspace closure